Wolves to Rams NIH Summer REU

 - provide opportunities in research labs specifically for students at an earlier stage in their undergraduate education who would not normally have the chance to participate in research at their home institution.
 Students from underrepresented groups are of particular focus.

-In an effort to achieve these goals simultaneously, our 2020 REU Mentors & Projects Available section highlights the lab opportunities available this year.
-New student researchers can be plugged into thoughtfully-constructed assignments, aiming to maximize discoveries.
+In an effort to achieve these goals simultaneously, our REU Mentors & Projects section highlights an example of opportunities recently available.